-Sean Goggins (That’s me!), is an Associate Professor of Computer Science, and a Technology designer and builder in a range of industries.
-I hold an MS in Software Engineering, and a PhD in Information Science and Technology.
-My research focuses on building context adaptive spaces to support distributed group work, and performance assessment at the individual, group and, organizational levels.
-Specifically, I help people build understanding of the emergence, development, and dissolution of technologically mediated groups in online learning, software engineering, and open public spaces.
+Sean Goggins is a Professor of Computer Science, and a Technology designer and builder in a range of industries.
+I hold an MS in Software Engineering and a Ph.D. in Information Science and Technology.
+My research focuses on building context-adaptive spaces to support distributed group work, and performance assessment at the individual, group and, organizational levels.
+Specifically, I help people build an understanding of the emergence, development, and dissolution of technologically mediated groups in online learning, software engineering, and open public spaces.
 My publications span Open Source Software, online learning, serious games, social media, and supporting online health communities.

 My recent work includes co-founding the Linux Foundation’s CHAOSS working group, which focuses on health and sustainability in Open Source Software.
 I also lead the development of the foundation’s leading open source project for identifying signals of project health, Augur.
-Twitter’s open source program office, led by Remy DeCausemaker created a really cool front end with Augur’s data recently!
-Through this experience and associate publications, I am expanding my ontology and methodological approach for using electronic trace to identify meaningful signals of performance and social group health.
+Twitter’s open-source program office, led by Remy DeCausemaker created a really cool front end with Augur’s data recently!
+Through this experience and associate publications, I am expanding my ontology and methodological approach for using electronic traces to identify meaningful signals of performance and social group health.
 My 34 journal articles, 33 peer-reviewed conference articles and 60+ short papers are published in computing, the learning sciences, communications, and computational social science focused discourse communities.
 I have edited three books with focuses on collaborative workplace learning, sociotechnical design of health care systems, and data science.
-I contribute to an average of 25 Open Source Software projects each year, and was the founding director of the University of Missouri’s Masters of Data Science and Analytics, which he led from 2014-2018.
+I contribute to an average of 25 Open Source Software projects each year and was the founding director of the University of Missouri’s Masters of Data Science and Analytics, which he led from 2014 to 2018.

 The Data I sift through is mostly (maybe entirely) data about people.
 Who they talk to and what they say online .
 Data science is a set of tools and techniques I use to ask social science research questions.
 And build systems that are hopefully of use to people.